-I have teamed up with Filmmaker Wren Winfield of W+E1 productions to make a film that shares what 30,000 miles has taught me about myself, about life, and most importantly, about you !
+I have teamed up with Filmmaker Wren Winfield of W+E1 productions to make a film that shares what 30,000 miles traveling by horse has taught me about myself, about life, and most importantly, about you !

 Here is a short sneak preview of my documentary film: